2009–10 North Carolina Tar Heels men's basketball team: Conference season

 The Tar Heels entered conference play by hosting the Virginia Tech Hokies.
 The Tar Heels returned injured starters, Will Graves and Marcus Ginyard, while the Hokies welcomed back their star Malcolm Delaney.
 Delaney lived up to his preseason All-ACC billing, scoring 20 points in the first half as Virginia Tech led 38–34 at the intermission.
-But Larry Drew II, Will Graves and Ed Davis led a strong second half effort to lead the Tar Heels to a 78–64 win.
+Larry Drew II, Will Graves and Ed Davis led a strong second half effort to take the Tar Heels to a 78–64 win.

 The next three games were not as positive for the Tar Heels.
-The Heels were beaten convincingly by Clemson 83–64 in a game that saw UNC commit 26 turnovers.
+They were beaten convincingly by Clemson 83–64 in a game that saw UNC commit 26 turnovers.
 The Tar Heels showed signs of life in their next match against Georgia Tech.
 After trailing the Yellow Jackets by as much as 20, UNC came storming back to take the lead with under a minute to play, behind Will Graves' 24 points.
 However, Georgia Tech scored the last three aspects of the game to get the win.
-The Tar Heels looked to get back to their winning ways against Wake Forest at home but were outscored in both halves, losing 82–69.
-It marked the first time Roy Williams had lost three games in a row as Tar Heels head coach.
+The Tar Heels looked to get back to their winning ways against Wake Forest at home, but were outscored in both halves, losing 82–69.
+This was the first time Roy Williams had lost three games in a row as Tar Heels head coach.
 The loss knocked the Tar Heels out of the national rankings for the first time since 2006.

-Unfortunately, the Tar Heels were never really able to achieve any real consistency for the remainder of the season, going only 4–8 for the rest of the way.
+The Tar Heels were not able to achieve any real consistency for the remainder of the season, going only 4–8 for the rest of the way.
 While they did manage to sweep rival North Carolina State, they were swept by Duke, including an 82–50 flogging to close the season.
-They ultimately finished 5–11 in conference play—only the fourth losing ACC record UNC has ever suffered, and easily the worst conference record in Williams' 22 years as a head coach.
-They also finished tied for ninth in the conference standings, only their third-ever finish below fourth in ACC play.
+They finished 5–11 in conference play—only the fourth losing ACC record UNC has ever suffered, and easily the worst conference record in Williams' 22 years as a head coach.
+They also finished tied for ninth in the conference standings, their third-ever finish below fourth in ACC play.

-The Tar Heels briefly showed signs of life in the first half of the ACC tournament against Georgia Tech gaining an early lead, but a second-half swoon resulted in a 62–58 loss.
+The Tar Heels briefly showed signs of life in the first half of the ACC tournament against Georgia Tech, gaining an early lead, but a second-half swoon resulted in a 62–58 loss.